smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 >
 > If you are using v1, see the [VRF v1 guide](/docs/get-a-random-number/v1/).

 How you manage the subscription depends on your randomness needs.
 You can configure your subscriptions using the [Subscription Manager](https://vrf.chain.link) application, but these examples demonstrate how to create your subscription and register your applications programmatically.
+For these examples, the contract owns and manages the subscription.
+You can still view the subscriptions in the [Subscription Manager](https://vrf.chain.link) and any wallet can provide funding to those subscriptions.

+## Modifying subscriptions and configurations

 Subscription configurations do not have to be static.
 You can change your subscription configuration dynamically by calling the following functions on the VRF v2 coordinator contract:

 - Change the consumer set with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
 - Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)` and `acceptSubscriptionOwnerTransfer(uint64 subId)`.
 - Top up the subscription balance with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`.
-Any address can fund a subscription.
+Any wallet can fund a subscription.
 - View the subscription with `getSubscription(uint64 subId)`.
 - Cancel the subscription with `cancelSubscription(uint64 subId)`.

 The full coordinator interface is available on [GitHub](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol).
 You can use the subscription management functions however you see fit.

+## Subscription manager contract

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
 Those contracts need only include the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subId` value in order to obtain their own random values and use the subscription balance.

+Subscription owners and consumers do not have to be separate.
+This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
+This example creates the subscription and adds itself as a consumer when you deploy it.

 ```solidity
 {% include samples/VRF/VRFv2SubscriptionManager.sol %}